Fast & Furious (2009 film): Music

 The score to Fast & Furious was composed by Brian Tyler, who recorded his score with the Hollywood Studio Symphony at the Newman Scoring Stage at 20th Century Fox.
 The score album was released on CD by Varèse Sarabande Records with over 78 minutes' worth of music.

 The trailers for the film feature the track "We Are Rockstars" by Does It Offend You, Yeah? and a Travis Barker-remixed version of "Crank That" by Soulja Boy Tell 'Em.

 The official soundtrack was released on March 31, 2009, on Star Trak, with production handled primarily by The Neptunes.
 Singles include "Blanco" and "Krazy" by Pitbull and "Bad Girls" by Robin Thicke.
 The soundtrack also features the song "G-Stro" by Busta Rhymes featuring Pharrell Williams, a leftover track from Busta Rhymes' album Back on My B.S.
 Star Trak and Interscope Records released the soundtrack for the film with "Crank That" not included.
 Another song omitted was "Rising Sun" by South Korean group TVXQ.

 The Japanese version of the movie features the song "Before I Decay" by Japanese rock group The Gazette.

 Release

 Theatrical

 It was originally set to release on June 5, 2009, but pushed back a week later to June 12, due to another Universal film Land of the Lost.
 The date was rescheduled for two months earlier on April 3, 2009.
-It was the first motion-enhanced theatrical film to feature D-BOX motion feedback technology in selected theaters.
+It was the first motion-enhanced theatrical film to feature 4DX and D-BOX motion feedback technologies in selected theaters.